ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 ## Installing Kontena CLI

 Kontena's CLI (Command Line Interface) [requires Ruby 2.1 or latest](https://www.ruby-lang.org/en/documentation/installation/).
-With Ruby in place installing Kontena is straightforward:
+With Ruby in place, installing Kontena in Ubuntu 16.04 LTS is quite straightforward:

 `$ gem install --user-install kontena-cli`
+`$ export PATH=$PATH:/home/<username>/.gem/ruby/2.3.0/bin`

 Alternatively if running MacOS, [there is an installer available](https://github.com/kontena/kontena/releases/latest).

-Using kontena-cli is also intuitive, given its tree-like command structure and help function (e.g. `sudo kontena master --help`).
+Using kontena-cli is also intuitive, given its tree-like command structure and help function (e.g. `kontena master --help`).
+Auto-completing of Kontena's commands can be enabled by adding `which kontena > /dev/null && . "$( kontena whoami --bash-completion-path )"` in the users "~/.bashrc" file.

 ### Registering Kontena CLI to Kontena Master

 All Kontena service management operations go trough a master node.
 Now that we have kontena-cli, we can register our client to the Kontena Master.
 In the case of our trial, we used a previously provisioned master node on Kontena Cloud and the respective token ("`<token_id>`") (https://www.kontena.io/cloud):

-`$ sudo kontena master join https://<kontena_master>.kontena.cloud <token_id>`
+`$ kontena master join https://<kontena_master>.kontena.cloud <token_id>`

 This command will open a default browser window -in our case Firefox- and ask for your Kontena Cloud account and password.
 Upon successful registration, the browser will exit and the following command will be displayed on the CLI terminal: